mohsen-ameli/dotfiles/README.md

 Use `zbar image.jpg` for QR-code decode

-Use `gdu / -i /media,/run/timeshift` to get disk space usage.
+Use `gdu / -i /media,/run/timeshift` to get disk space usage #storage.

 Use `df -h` to get a general disk space size.